 I have a full DBS check and specialise in working with children and adults who are hard to reach, those with additional learning needs and vulnerable adults.
 As a Welsh learner, I am able to work through the medium of English and Welsh.

 I am passionate about the power of creative engagement to enable individuals to learn new skills, to work as a team, to gain self esteem, and ultimately to produce a piece of artwork which they are extremely proud of and which demonstrates their contribution to their community.

 I can offer one day and taster workshops as well as larger architectural commissions and projects made in collaboration with pupils or members of the community.
 In 2013 I worked with eleven educationally challenged pupils from Ysgol Ger y Llan, Letterston to make a window for their school.
 In 2014 I completed a project working with 180 children aged 8 to 11 at Narberth School to make a traditional Pembrokeshire quilt in glass on the theme of food and farming.
-I can also offer inservice training days for teachers and other staff members.
+For the past two years I have worked with young adults with complex learning needs at Coleg Plas Dwbl (Ruskin Mill Trust) in Pembrokeshire.
+I can also offer in-service training days for teachers and other staff members.